ARMmbed/mbed-os-example-bootloader/README.md

 The next step is to build an application you can combine with your bootloader to create a loadable image.

+<span class="tips">**Note:** Updating an application to use a bootloader currently does not work with the Arm Mbed Online Compiler because .bin and .hex files can't be uploaded.</span>

 1. Instruct the build system to use the newly created padded bootloader image (named `<project-name>.bin` in the previous section).
 To do this, create a `target_overrides` section in your application's `mbed_app.json` file, and add a key for your target (see `<TARGET_NAME>` in the example below).
 If `mbed_app.json` does not already exist in your application, create one.

 2. Set the target value `bootloader_img` in `mbed_app.json` to the file path of the padded bootloader image.
 For the below example, copy the padded bootloader image to the project directory.